nerdfiles/proposal-planning/readme.md

 Because we're playfully serious, when we must be; maybe even reasonable in our goals, and seriously playful when we can, "you" and "I" should hope.

+Tell us again, like when we saw the earth floating in space for the first time[13], what did we take away when [Aaron Swartz][swartz] impressively took a stand for the fragility of knowledge, showing us the depth of our work to be done?

 ```
 [1] Critique of Economic Reason.
 Andre Gorz.
 [2] The Empire of Value.
 Andre Orlean.